HannesStark/bachelorThesis/README.md

 common for the field of remote sensing.
 Visualizations are produced to gain insight and an understanding of the information captured in the latent space of the variational autoencoders.
 Moreover, it is observed how dierent architectural choices aect the reconstructions and the latent space.
-Code and the trained models to reproduce the experiments are publicly available here: https://github.com/HannesStaerk/bachelorThesis.*
+Code to reproduce the experiments is publicly available here: https://github.com/HannesStaerk/bachelorThesis.*